• Skip to primary navigation

 Street tacos are always a favorite of mine.
 Any variety – fish, chicken, steak, or pork – is fine by me.
 These Carne Asada Street Tacos are simple to make and never disappoint.

-Since I’m still apartment dwelling for the next several months with no outside bar-b-que, I made the steak for these carne asada street tacos on a grill pan, in the kitchen, on an electric stove (ugh!).
-If that’s your only option then that’s what you have to do, but it’s not the best choice.
-If you have a bar-b-que, I recommend cooking the steak on the grill.
-It’s just so much better that way.
+It’s best to grill the steak for these carne asada street tacos on a hot BBQ.
+If that’s not an option for you, use a cast iron grill pan in the kitchen.
 One tip for those using a grill pan in the house – drain the meat from the marinade.
 It’s hard to get a good char on the steak if it’s too wet from the marinade.

 Print